It’s Miami Race Week! Read on to know everything you need to know about the Miami International Autodrome.

 Miami International Autodrome (Photo via @redbullracing on Instagram)

-Due to the circuit only recently joining the calendar in 2022, Red Bull is the most successful constructor, with 1 win.
-Max Verstappen is the most successful driver, winning the inaugural 2022 Miami Grand Prix.
+Due to the circuit only recently joining the calendar, Red Bull is the most successful constructor, with 2 wins.
+Max Verstappen is the most successful driver, having won both races held at the circuit so far..

 The Miami International Autodrome “is a fast, flowing temporary venue with a number of high-speed sections that lead to sudden, long braking zones, offering plenty of overtaking options”, with “the final sector of the circuit also includ[ing] a tight, narrow section that looks set to be a challenge”.
 The track surface has also been repaved for the 2023 race.